When I was a kid, they built a bridge in my back yard.

 Despite what Tony Manero told Stephanie in Saturday Night Fever, no worker ever fell into the unset concrete in the bridge anchorage and drowned; it’s just an urban legend.

-Kids play before an as-yet-undecked Verrazano-Narrows Bridge in 1962.
+Kids play before an as-yet-undecked Verrazzano-Narrows Bridge in 1962.
 In those days, dads wore ties and moms wore their high heels to take the kiddies to the playground.

 In early 1963 most of the deck and cables are in position.